 EY, Advisory Intern, Atlanta, GA

 “Small class size, personalized attention from the faculty as well as other staff makes this school different from the rest.
 This is one close-knit family.
-I feel I can clearly see the difference in my overall personality before and after UGA MBA.”
+I feel I can clearly see the difference in my overall personality before and after Georgia MBA.”